 11. Update Your Cover Photos & Profile Images

 When was the last time you changed your Facebook cover photo or Twitter header?
 (Do they still have your old branding?)
 What about your profile photos?
 (Do they look like the you you saw in the bathroom mirror this morning?)
 Time to think about freshening them up.

 Keep them looking fresh by changing (or rotating) them every time you do a spring cleaning session.
 Make sure they stay consistent across all your social media channels.

 Your bios should reflect the most recent and accurate version of you or your business.
 They should also be consistent (or as consistent as possible with character count restrictions) across all social media channels.

-If you have an opt-in, a new e-course (like my ebook for bloggers, The Blogging Blueprint), or something else you’d like to draw attention to, put it in your bio.
+If you have an opt-in, a new e-course, or something else you’d like to draw attention to, put it in your bio.
 Update the link portion with new blog posts, products, or offerings as you publish them/make them available.

 13. Gut Your Social Media Feeds

 Take a few minutes to clean up your social media feeds, including Facebook, Instagram, Twitter, Snapchat, and even Pinterest.
 If it doesn’t educate you, entertain you, inspire you, or otherwise provide value to you, unlike, unfriend, or unfollow.